gwijthoff/globalSF/index.md

 ## Optional Film Screenings

 I've arranged to have the [Immersive Environments Lab](https://stuckeman.psu.edu/stuckeman/facilities/iel) in the School of Architecture available to our class this semester for some film screenings.
-[Details here](/screenings).
-Just know that I'll be showing a handful of science fiction films on weekday evenings (so that more students can attend), and extra credit will be in order for attendance.
+[Details and schedule here](/screenings).
+Just know that I'll be showing a handful of science fiction films on Monday evenings, and extra credit will be in order for attendance.
 Shortlist includes:

 - *Robinson Crusoe on Mars* (dir.
 Byron Haskin, 1964)
 - *World on a Wire* (dir.
 Rainer Werner Fassbinder, 1973)